kav-institute/SemanticLiDARUnc/README.md

 sh setup.sh

 # Build the image from scratch using Dockerfile, can be skipped if image already exists or is loaded from docker registry
-docker-compose build --no-cache
+docker compose build --no-cache

 # Start the container
-docker-compose up -d
+docker compose up -d

 # Stop the container
 docker compose down